 Examples: K-12 teaching, university teaching and/or research

-For more information on geoscience careers, click on the following links:
+For more information on geoscience careers, check out the following resources: